subsetpark/subsetpark/posts/vira.md

 around *passing*: if a player bids gök, their opponents may *not* pass unless they hold certain cards.

 In particular, the opponent after the declarer must hold at least 2 *low guards*.
 If they pass, then the third opponent must have at least 1 *low guard* in order to pass.

-If a player passes on this bid without the required cards and the declarer ends up making their bid, that player must pay an additional penalty of 1 Ƀ into the pool.
+If a player passes on this bid without the required cards and the declarer ends up making their bid, that player must pay an additional penalty of 8 points into the pool.

 ## Low guards